fairandsmart/consent-manager-lib-ce/lib/README.md

 This project implements TypeScript definitions and API helpers for the [Fair&Smart Right Consents API](https://cmback.dev.env.fairandsmart.tech/swagger-ui/).
 It's meant for use in [Right Consents Front-end](https://github.com/fairandsmart/consent-manager-lib-ce), but should be general enough to use in any project.
 The code is maintained and based on the [Right Consents Back-end](https://github.com/fairandsmart/consent-manager-back) API resources and models, to be as close as possible to the true representation of the resources.

+# NPM/Node version

+Known to work using node v14.21.3 (npm v6.14.18).
+Use NVM to force version if needed.

 # Install

 ```